commonalityco/commonality/packages/commonality-checks-recommended/README.md

 **Error** ❌

-This check ensures that the repository field in the package.json of a package extends the repository field at the root of your project.
+Ensures that the repository field in the package.json of a package extends the repository field at the root of your project.
 If there is no repository field in your project's root `package.json` then this check will always pass.

 **Auto-fix:**